 As advised before, we are now in the period of the summer solstice which takes place in Cancer, and the summer sky is not much different even nowadays.

 The flying chariot is the constellation Auriga, the chariot.
 Ravana here takes the role of Perseus, who looks as if he is riding the chariot.
-In front of him is Andromeda, a constellation named by a girl who was about to be sacrificed to a sea monster when Perseus saves her.
+In front of him is Andromeda, a constellation named after a girl who was about to be sacrificed to a sea monster when Perseus saves her.
 These two myths are the same.
 The only difference is that in Ramayana, Andromeda represents Sita, sitting in front of Ravana in the chariot.
 And finally, in front of Andromeda is Pegasus, the flying horse.

 The bird Jatayu is the constellation of Cygnus, which looks as if flying above them.